Outdated or Unsupported Browser Detected

 Work Incentive Benefits Plan Assistance: Payable upon completion of acceptable service, meeting, and report to DVR within 5 business days of the conclusion of the last contact with the consumer.

-Service Notes: The WIBS Introductory meeting, Portfolio and Plan should be authorized together on a single purchase order on three separate lines.
+Purchase Order Instructions/Timing: The WIBS Introductory meeting, Portfolio and Plan should be authorized together on a single purchase order on three separate lines.
 The time frame for all three services should not exceed 6 months.
 If the consumer is already working, or has immediate needs that require assistance, the Plan Assistance service should also be authorized.

 Required Reporting Templates